pebeliss/pebeliss/README.md

 <br>
 ### ☀️**See below for detailed explanation on my experience**☀️

-In my studies I have focused on:
+In my MSc studies I have focused on:
 - Probabilistic machine learning
 - Bayesian inference
 - Complex systems and graph theory
 - Stochastic processes and MCMC

+I completed my BSc in Molecular Biosciences at University of Helsinki, and grasped the foundations in:
+- Computer Science (minor)
+- Organic chemistry
+- Physics & math
+- Bioinformatics
+- Biosciences

 Through working 1.5 years in a large scale software project at Thermo Fisher Scientific and 2 years as a researcher, I have gained valuable insights, practical knowledge and expertise on following areas:
 - Designing, implementing and validating ML models